 I bicycle along Ridgeline Road towards the lighthouse.
 This road is where the house construction action is.

-I get to the lighthouse.
+I get to the Grand Turk Lighthouse.
 It is closed.
 Normally there is an admission charge, but one can move the fence and walk in.
 I wander around, plus I start both of the two towards the beach walks.
 I walk until I could get a decent beach picture.
-From the east walk I see the horse ride & swim. [?]
+From the east walk I see the Horseback Ride 'N' Swim.
 [I later learn that even when open for the cruise ship crowd one can never go up the lighthouse.]

 I see from the Lonely Planet map that there are a couple of beaches I can go down to.
 But I can't find the roads!
 I do find a decaying sign to the Coral Reef.
 I go down.
 The place was once a hotel/resort, but is now decaying and overgrown.
 I get a few beach pictures.
 It was a wonderful stop.